HomeBlog50 Jazz Standards You Need To Know

-There are so many jazz songs that it can be hard to know where to start and which jazz songs are the most important.
+There are so many jazz songs out there.
+When learning jazz, it’s hard to know where to start and which jazz standards are the most important to learn.

 That’s why…